AI Answer Labdefinitions

 • Which brands to mention first

-• Which brands to ignore
+• Which brands to skip entirely

 What Behavioral Science Tells Us About Personas